+Did you know 1 in 5 moms are affected by mental illness, yet many don’t seek help.
 Having a mental illness can be all-consuming.
-People who suffer from mental illness often feel ashamed of their struggle, making them feel isolated, inadequate and unlovable because they feel differently from those around them.
+Often, moms feel ashamed of their struggle, making them feel isolated, inadequate and unlovable because they feel differently from those around them.

-You feel drained day after day from overcoming obstacles that seem effortless to others, leaving you continually comparing your internal struggles to other people’s external life.
-It affects your relationships, thoughts, behavior, mood, sleep, and self-esteem.
+Those of us who have suffered with a mental illness have felt drained day after day from overcoming obstacles that seem effortless to others.
+We continually compare internal struggles to other people’s external life.
+It can affect our relationships, thoughts, behaviour, mood, sleep and self-esteem.

-If this sounds like something you may be experiencing, here are a few tips to help you change your mindset so you can take the appropriate steps towards getting help.
+If this sounds like something you may be experiencing, here are a few thoughts and tips and stories from other mums in our community who have struggled with mental health issues.
+We hope they will help you change your mindset so you can take the appropriate steps towards getting help.

 Tips to help you change your mindset